 Since there are only 4 main ingredients (with one being salt), there isn’t much you can do to control or substitute ingredients.
 However, you can vary the type of pesto you use.

 Changing the pesto changes the dish.
 There are so many great pesto options to vary the flavors, and pretty much all pesto types are delicious with salmon and lemon.
-Tomato pestos or an olive-type pesto would be delicious on the salmon as well.
+Tomato pestos, mint pesto or an olive-type pesto would be delicious on the salmon as well.

 How to Make Allergy Friendly

-This Pesto Salmon recipe is naturally gluten free, egg free, and soy free (depending on the pesto you buy).
-You can look for a dairy free pesto if needed, and some pestos are nut free.
+This salmon with pesto recipe is naturally gluten free, egg free, and soy free (depending on the pesto you buy).
+You can look for a dairy free or vegan pesto if needed, and some pestos are nut free.
 Be sure to check the ingredients list and allergy notifications on the ingredients you use.

 Make Ahead Tips